 Imagine how many Canadians might be freed from the burden of overwhelming debt if society stopped perpetuating the idea that net worth is equal to self-worth.
-If Bankruptcy was perceived as it really is; a valid option for many Canadians struggling with debt, instead of a scarlet letter signaling failure, we’d be better off.
+If bankruptcy was perceived as it really is, a valid option for many Canadians struggling with debt, instead of a scarlet letter signaling failure, we’d be better off.

 The idea that bankruptcy indicates a moral failing is reductive at best, and harmful at worst

 Financial institutions take advantage of naïve clients by extending more credit than they can healthily carry.
 Culturally, Canadians will surround themselves with messaging that emphasizes the accumulation and display of wealth, encouraging and normalizing the carrying of large loads of debt.
 Despite vastly different economic realities than their parents’ generation, millennials still feel pressure to keep up with societal expectations (house, cars, kids, marriage, vacation).

 A tired but true cliché, ‘bad things happen to good people’ is an apt catch-all for the myriad of reasons Canadians may find themselves in financial trouble or considering bankruptcy.